What Happens When You Stop Drinking?

 While quitting alcohol may not reverse everything, it can stop the progressive worsening of many irreversible problems.
 For example, while cirrhosis and associated liver damage is not reversible, stopping alcohol can still help prevent continued liver damage and promote improved health.

 Take A Step Toward Recovery

 Alcohol Addiction Treatment

 Alcohol addiction can be difficult and potentially dangerous to recover from on your own.
-Severe alcohol withdrawal can be deadly, so heavy alcohol users should seek help from a professional medical detox facility when quitting.
+Severe alcohol withdrawal can be deadly, so heavy alcohol users should not attempt to wean off alcohol without the help of a professional medical detox facility.
 Alcohol addiction treatment will begin with a detox period that focuses on managing any uncomfortable or severe withdrawal symptoms that arise.
 After detox ends, clients begin a rehab program that teaches them how to cope without alcohol and maintain sobriety.

 Detox and rehab can take place in inpatient or outpatient settings.
 Outpatient treatment is best for mild alcohol addictions, and it allows clients to attend doctor and therapy visits while still living at home.
 Inpatient treatment is best for moderate to severe alcohol addictions or people who have relapsed.
 Inpatient treatment involves living on-site at the detox or rehab facility, an approach that keeps clients in a healing environment and allows for better monitoring and treatment.

 The Recovery Village Cherry Hill at Cooper provides both inpatient and outpatient detox and rehab.
 We are here to help you and those you love recover from addiction and begin a healthier, alcohol-free future.
 Contact us to learn more about alcohol addiction treatment programs that can work well for your needs in recovery.

 - Health Promotion Agency, New Zealand.
 “Alcohol-related health conditions.”
 2022.
 Accessed January 13, 2022.